ayashrath/analyze-whatsapp-chat/README.md

 ### Android

-Please refer to the [WhatsApp FAQ Page](https://faq.whatsapp.com/1180414079177245) for information on how to extract data which needs to be analysed.
+Please refer to the [WhatsApp FAQ Page](https://faq.whatsapp.com/1180414079177245) for information on the procedure to extract data for the analysis.

 ### iOS

 1. Open the chat you want to get analysed
-2. Click on the name of the person (or group name) which appears in the top after step 1
+2. Click on the name of the person (or group name) which appears at the top after step 1
 3. Scroll to the bottom to find a button for export
-4. Use it to export the chat -> we don't need media to be included wih out export
+4. Use it to export the chat (Note: We don't need any media in our analysis, so try to get only the text file unless you wish to export the media files)
-5. The file you get will a .zip file, extract it and get the .txt file out of it - This file  is what we will be working on
+5. The file you get will be a .zip file, extract it and get the .txt file out of it - This file  is what we will be working on

 ## Usage